broadinstitute/warp/pipelines/skylab/build_indices/README.md

-# Building References for HCA Pipelines
+# Building References for Single-Cell Pipelines

-The macaque and mouse reference files for the BICAN Optimus pipeline can be prepared by using the `BuildIndices.wdl` workflow.
+The macaque and mouse reference files for the Optimus pipeline (used by BICAN and HCA) can be prepared by using the `BuildIndices.wdl` workflow.
 The WDL is self contained without any dependent WDL files.
 The references can be built by providing an input JSON file to the above WDL.